Skip to main content

 What the Engagement Looks Like

-At The Lacanians, our fractional CTO engagements typically follow a pattern:
+At The Lacanians, a fractional CTO engagement can follow this sequence:

 The goal is always to make ourselves unnecessary.
 A good fractional CTO builds the systems, processes, and team that eventually replace them.